 Like most mammals, cats can spread diseases through their faeces.
 That’s why it’s extremely important to wear gloves when cleaning up after them.
 Not to mention the unholy stink that comes from a freshly deposited cat dropping!

 When the neighbourhood cats have taken to using your garden as a litter tray, it’s clear that something needs to be done.
 Some swear by using slate chippings to deter cats.
 While this can be effective (they’re large, pointy and uncomfortable to stand, walk and indeed poop on) a particularly determined cat will poop just about anywhere.

 Slate chippings can be expensive!

 If you only have a small area to cover to prevent cats from fouling in your garden slate chippings are a great investment.
 They’re effective and they look great, lending any garden a touch of class.
+And this works particularly well if you’re looking to cover a small area.
+You can pick up 20kg on Amazon for around £15.
 However, for larger gardens, they may be too expensive to be a viable and cost-effective solution.
 If you’re looking for a more cost-effective solution, however, it’s important to rule out bark chippings and small pea gravel.

 In fact, bark chippings and gravel are an open invitation!

 Bark chippings may be large and jagged but they are also soft, pliable and easy to dig making them particularly appealing for cats.
 Likewise, small 10mm pea gravel is appealing to cats as it looks and feels like cat litter to them.